jojozhuang/jojozhuang.github.io/_popular/data-structure/data-structure-lru-cache.md

 ### 1.1 LRU Cache Algorithm
 Least Recently Used(LRU) cache algorithm keeps recently used items near the front of cache.
 Whenever a new item is accessed, the LRU places it at the head of the cache.
 When the cache reaches to its capacity, items that have been accessed less recently will be removed starting from the end of the cache.
 ### 1.2 How It Works?
-The LRU cache provides two methods: `add` and `get`.
+The LRU cache provides two methods: `put` and `get`.
-* add(key, value) - Set or insert the value if the key is not already present.
+* put(key, value) - Set or insert the value if the key is not already present.
 When the cache reached its capacity, it should invalidate the least recently used item before inserting a new item.
-* get(key) - If the key doesn't exist in the cache, return the minimum value of Integer.
-Otherwise, return the value of the key and move this item to the head of the cache.
+* get(key) - Get the value of the key and move this item to the head of the cache.
+If the key doesn't exist in the cache, return -1.

 The following diagram illustrates how LRU works.
 ![image](/assets/images/dsa/1116/lru.png){:width="800px"}